Saiissh/Lead-Tracker-webExtn/README.md

 # Lead-Tracker-webExtn

-Bored of noting website and lead-names on paper and then creating a mess...😢 Why not creating your own web-extension and then using it...
+Bored of noting website and lead names on paper and then creating a mess...😢 Why not creating your own web-extension and then using it...
 This requirement made me to create a chrome WEB-EXTENSION which will then help me to save important names and website..💯💯💯